penguinnick/Herd_Demography/README.md

 to obtain lambda, sex proportion, and number of individuals in each age class for the initial population.
-This function is a wrapper function that uses functions in the `mmage` package to obtain the dominant eigenvalue (lambda) to get the multiplication rate for the population.
+This function is a wrapper function that uses functions in the `mmage` package to obtain the dominant eigenvalue $/lambda$ to get the multiplication rate for the population.

 With the environment simulated as `listpar`, the chunk below calculates lambda and proportion of females for each year under each offtake